asan-nasa/adapt_find/README.md

 Example

-Run fastqc and parse the fastqc reports and store ouput in current working directory
+Run fastqc and parse the fastqc reports.
+And store the ouput in current working directory

 ```$ python fastqc_parser.py```